 Greeley is a very small town located in the state of Pennsylvania.
 With a population of 1,587 people and just one neighborhood, Greeley is the 717th largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Greeley is generally considered to be a blue-collar town.
-41.94% of the Greeley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Greeley is a blue-collar town, with 41.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Greeley is a town of sales and office workers, farmers, fishers, or foresters, and managers.
 There are especially a lot of people living in Greeley who work in office and administrative support (18.13%), farm management occupations (16.74%), and management occupations (9.83%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Greeley has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Greeley has few renters and college students.
 But the biggest reason it is quieter in Greeley than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Greeley may be for you.